Skip to Main Content

 Get a shorter term

 The annual MIP premium goes down substantially with a loan term of 15 years or less.
-This won’t change the 1.75% upfront MIP due at closing, but if you get FHA loan pre-approval, you may be able to see if you qualify for a shorter term and save on annual MIP costs.
+This won’t change the 1.75% upfront MIP due at closing, but if you get an FHA loan pre-approval, you may be able to see if you qualify for a shorter term and save on annual MIP costs.

 Ask for seller concessions